-To help, Internews has assembled a diverse group of 16 media advisors, with experience in more than 20 countries across five regions and collectively speaking at least 10 languages, to provide mentoring and training to Internews partners, including journalists and other content creators, who are grappling with the sheer volume of COVID-19 information and the parallel track of misinformation.
+To help, Internews has assembled a diverse group of 16 media advisors, with experience in more than 20 countries across five regions and collectively speaking 20 languages, to provide mentoring and training to Internews partners, including journalists and other content creators, who are grappling with the sheer volume of COVID-19 information and the parallel track of misinformation.

 “Our partners were hungry for resources – how to understand the science, how to decipher wild claims and why some of them ‘stick,’ how to track and verify government-provided information, and so much more,” said Ida Jooste, Global Health Media Advisor for Internews, who leads the mentor network.

 “In the initial weeks of the pandemic we fielded as many webinar requests and consultations as possible.
-Now, with this incredibly skilled network, we have the ability to guide partners through the science to understand and convey the dimensions of this wicked problem: there’s no fix yet, but skilled journalism can help audiences make meaning of the efforts in science and policy to contain the spread of SARS-CoV-2.
+With this incredibly skilled network, we have been able to guide partners through the science to understand and convey the dimensions of this wicked problem: there’s no fix yet, but skilled journalism can help audiences make meaning of the efforts in science and policy to contain the spread of SARS-CoV-2.
 In 2021, the team is providing expert guidance to journalists to focus on facets of the COVID-19 vaccine story.

-The Pandemic Mentors have wide-ranging expertise in science and health journalism, data-driven storytelling, social media listening, and environmental coverage.
+The Pandemic Mentors have wide-ranging expertise in science and health journalism, data-driven storytelling, social media listening, and environmental journalism.